Time-of-flight mass spectrometry: Tandem time-of-flight

+Quadrupole time-of-flight

+Quadrupole time-of-flight mass spectrometry (QToF-MS) has a similar configuration to a tandem mass spectrometer with a mass-resolving quadrupole and collision cell hexapole, but instead of a second mass-resolving quadrupole, a time-of-flight mass analyzer is used.
+Both quadrupoles can operate in RF mode only to allow all ions to pass through to the mass analyzer with minimal fragmentation.
+To increase spectral detail, the system takes advantage of collision-induced dissociation.
+Once the ions reach the flight tube, the ion pulser sends them upwards towards the reflectron and back down into the detector.
+Since the ion pulser transfers the same kinetic energy to all molecules, the flight time is dictated by the mass of the analyte.

+QToF is capable of measuring mass to the 4th decimal place and is frequently used for pharmaceutical and toxicological analysis as a screening method for drug analogues.
+Identification is done by collection of the mass spectrum and comparison to tandem mass spectrum libraries.

 Detectors

 A time-of-flight mass spectrometer (TOFMS) consists of a mass analyzer and a detector.
 An ion source (either pulsed or continuous) is used for lab-related TOF experiments, but not needed for TOF analyzers used in space, where the sun or planetary ionospheres provide the ions.
 The TOF mass analyzer can be a linear flight tube or a reflectron.
 The ion detector typically consists of microchannel plate detector or a fast secondary emission multiplier (SEM) where first converter plate (dynode) is flat.
 The electrical signal from the detector is recorded by means of a time to digital converter (TDC) or a fast analog-to-digital converter (ADC).
 TDC is mostly used in combination with orthogonal-acceleration (oa)TOF instruments.